From a Page

-From a Page is a mini-album by the English progressive rock band Yes, released on 25 October 2019 by Yes Records.
-It contains four previously unreleased tracks originally recorded by the 2008–2011 line-up of the group and intended for release on an album, but ultimately weren't included on Fly from Here.
+From a Page is an album by the English progressive rock band Yes, initially released as a mini-album on 25 October 2019 by Yes Records, and subsequently extended to a full album for a release in 2026.
+The original release contains four previously unreleased tracks originally recorded by the 2008–2011 line-up of the group and intended for release on an album, but ultimately weren't included on Fly from Here, and the expanded edition includes one additional unreleased track, three alternate versions of tracks from Fly from Here, and a collection of demos.
 During this time, the lineup included bassist Chris Squire, guitarist Steve Howe, drummer Alan White, singer Benoît David, and keyboardist Oliver Wakeman.
 Wakeman, who wrote most of the material on From a Page, was inspired to release it following Squire's death in 2015.

 Overview

 The release is based around four songs developed by the band in 2009/10, but not then used on 2011's Fly from Here.
 The line-up is bassist Chris Squire, guitarist Steve Howe, drummer Alan White, singer Benoît David and keyboardist Oliver Wakeman.
 Wakeman assembled the material following Squire's death.